Residential Tenancies and Rooming Accommodation (Rent Freeze) Amendment Bill 2022

 Who it affects

 Renters would have had rent frozen then tightly capped.
 Landlords would have been prohibited from increasing rent, with $7,187 fines for non-compliance.
-The Residential Tenancies Authority would maintain a new public rent register.
+The Residential Tenancies Authority would have maintained a new public rent register.

 Key changes